marcinlewinski/QuizApp/README.md

 ## ✨ Features

-- User can add his own quizz
+- Users can create their own quizzes.
-- User can solve a variety of quizzes
-- User can see his scoreboard
+- Users can participate in various quizzes.
-- User can log via Google Aouth 2.0
-- Non relational DB is used to store app data
+- The system allows users to track their performance in each completed quiz.
+- Authentication is facilitated through Google OAuth 2.0.
-- Application is responsive
+- The application is responsive and accessible.
+- It utilizes a non-relational database for efficient data management.

 ## 🟢 Project status

 This project is considered complete and stable, and all planned features have been implemented.
-While we will address any critical issues that arise.

 Thank you for your interest in this project.
 We hope that you find it useful.
 Please feel free to fork this repository and use it as a starting point for your own project, or to learn from the code.

+If you want to see a live version, at the top of the readme.md, a GIF with our application should load.
+Alternatively, if you prefer, you can go to the tab below (Setup) and run the application locally on your machine.

 ## 🌐 Setup